aorwall/evactor-twitter/README.md

-Twitter Example
+Evactor Twitter example
 ====================
 This is an example implementation of Evactor that analyses status updates on Twitter.
 It receives tweets from the [Twitter Streaming API](https://dev.twitter.com/docs/streaming-api).

-By using Evactor to process tweets as events, we can find patterns and/or determine odd behaviour in real time.
-In this example we will look for popular URL's, trending hashtags and alert when such events occurs.
-By enabling the API and Storage modules it will also be possible to go back and look at historic data and statistics.
+The hashtags are the extracted from the tweets and processors in Evactor keep a count on how many times each hashtag occurred for the last 15 minutes.
+When the count changes, an event with the current count is published to a channel.

+To visualize this a web page is provided that receives all new events.
+A demo of this page is found here:

+By following the instructions below you should be able to deploy this application yourself.

 Installation
 ---------------------